 Minor in International Studies.
 International studies is a superb complement to a number of other majors.
 Students may choose to minor in international studies by completing 24 semester hours in a focus area.
 Only courses completed with a grade of C- or above may be counted toward the minor.
 No more than eight semester hours may be taken at the 100 level.
-No more than eight semester hours may double-count with another major or minor.
 It is strongly recommended that all students minoring in international studies take INTD-201 International Studies Theory and Practice.